apawar93/Data-Science-Capstone-Project/README.md

       3. Decision Tree (Gini & Entropy)
       4. CatBoost

->The most accurate model of these four was the CatBoost model, as it had a high accuracy of 95% and a AUC Score of 86%
+The most accurate model of these four was the CatBoost model, as it had the high accuracy of 95% and an AUC Score of 86%
       (Insert snapshot of ROC-AUC Curve)

       (Insert snapshot of accuracy scores)